Colorado State Highway 82: 1962–2000: Expansion

-By 1960 the population of Pitkin County had increased by 44%, the second-fastest growth rate on the Western Slope.
+By 1960 the population of Pitkin County had increased by 44 percent, the second-fastest growth rate on the Western Slope.
 The Aspen Skiing Company built two additional resorts, Buttermilk and Snowmass, to the west, contributing to traffic on the highway.
 In 1962 the Colorado Department of Highways, began a 12-year project to expand Highway 82 to four lanes between Glenwood Springs and Carbondale.
 The Maroon Creek Bridge was widened in 1963 to handle its increased traffic.

 On the east, the road over Independence Pass was paved in 1967.
 The Rio Grande discontinued passenger train service to Aspen in 1969.
 It was soon replaced the next year, when the completion of Interstate 70 through Glenwood Canyon connected the western terminus of Highway 82 to the larger Interstate Highway System.

 In the 1980s, it became apparent that four lanes at the western end was not enough.
 Several safety improvement areas were identified and projects implemented.

-In 1988 the Basalt Bypass relocated the highway off its original alignment through that town (currently Two Rivers Road), to a new two-lane road to the south of it that crossed the Roaring Fork to the east of the town.
+In 1988, the Basalt bypass opened and Route 82 was realigned.
+The old alignment between the eastern and western borders of the town became Colorado State Highway 82 Business (SH 82 Bus.).

 At the end of the decade, the Independence Pass Foundation (IPF) was formally incorporated in Aspen.
 Its founder, environmental activist Bob Lewis, had been organizing efforts to revegetate the slopes alongside Highway 82 going up to the pass, in order to repair damage that had been done the road's construction.
 In cooperation with the Highway Department, the U.S. Forest Service and the county, the IPF rebuilt a curve along the road near the Weller Lake trailhead that year.